thunderbolt181/Tic-Tac-Toe-Game/README.md

     - Using Alpha-Beta Pruning for decreasing overall time.

 **For working Example You can refer to {if __name__=="__main__":} block in the code.**
+**Player 1 is 'X' and Player 2 is 'O'.
+And is case of AI, AI is always "O"**